 Introduction

-Introduction to Cbox Base Images
+Introduction to Cbox PHP Base Images

-Cbox Base Images are production-ready PHP Docker containers designed for modern PHP applications.
+Cbox PHP Base Images are production-ready PHP Docker containers designed for modern PHP applications.
 Built with a "batteries included" philosophy while maintaining clean, optimized images.

 Why Cbox?